cbcrg/tcoffee/docs/tcoffee_manual.rst

 This is the normal mode.
-It is one of the most accurate of its kind, roughly like Probcons.
+It is one of the most accurate of its kind, roughly like ProbCons.

-What T-Coffee Can and Cannot do for you ...
+What T-Coffee can and cannot do for you ...
 ===========================================
 .. note:: All the files mentioned here (e.g. sample_seq) can be found in the example directory of the distribution.

-(NOT) Fetching Sequences
+(NOT) Fetching sequences
 ------------------------
 T-Coffee will NOT fetch sequences for you: you must select the sequences you want to align beforehand.
 We suggest you use any BLAST server and format your sequences in FASTA so that T-COFFEE can use them easily.
 The expasy BLAST server (www.expasy.ch) provides a nice interface for integrating database searches.

-Aligning Sequences
+Aligning sequences
 ------------------
 T-Coffee will compute (or at least try to compute!) accurate multiple alignments of DNA, RNA or Protein sequences.

-Combining Alignments
+Combining alignments
 --------------------
 T-Coffee allows you to combine results obtained with several alignment methods.
 For instance if you have an alignment coming from ClustalW, an other alignment coming from Dialign, and a structural alignment of some of your sequences, T-Coffee will combine all that information and produce a new multiple sequence alignment having the best agreement with all these methods (see the FAQ for more details)